 Pvt.
-James A. Cahill was born on June 8, 1919, in Nebraska to John T. Cahill and Teresa Tighe-Cahill.
+James A. Cahill was born on June 8, 1919, in Rivertown, Nebraska, to John T. Cahill and Teresa Tighe-Cahill.
 He was the second oldest of the couple’s three sons.
-His father passed away in 1920.
-He lived with his mother’s parents and his younger brother at 2766 Webster Street in Omaha, Nebraska.
+His father passed away in 1920 and he and his younger brother lived with his mother’s parents at 2766 Webster Street in Omaha, Nebraska.

 Jim’s mother moved the family to Chicago and resided at 4822 North Kenmore Avenue.
 It is known that he attended high school, but it is not known if he graduated high school.
-He later lived at 825 South Scoville Avenue in Oak Park, Illinois, and worked as a clerk.
-He enlisted in the Illinois National Guard with his brother Pvt.
-John P. Cahill.
+It was at that time that the Selective Service Act went into effect and he registered for the draft on October 16, 1940, and he named his younger brother, Eugene, as his contact person.
+He later lived at 825 South Scoville Avenue in Oak Park, Illinois, with his brother, John, and worked as a clerk.
+Since he knew it was a matter of time until he was drafted, he enlisted in the Illinois National Guard with his brother, John.

 In the late summer of 1941, Jim took part in maneuvers in Louisiana.
 After the maneuvers, the battalion was ordered to remain behind at Camp Polk.
 None of the members of the battalion had any idea why they were there.
 On the side of a hill, the members learned they were being sent overseas as part of Operation PLUM.
 Within hours, many men had figured out they were being sent to the Philippine Islands.